Hand scraper

 A hand scraper is a single-edged tool used to scrape metal or other materials from a surface.
-This may be required where a surface needs to be trued, corrected for fit to a mating part, needs to retain oil (usually on a freshly ground surface), or to give a decorative finish.
+This may be required where a surface needs to be trued, corrected for fit to a mating part, retain oil (usually on a freshly ground surface), or be given a decorative finish.

 Surface plates were traditionally made by scraping.
-Three raw (plates that have been `seasoned` or residual stress relieved and received suitable surface treatments, but unfinished) cast surface plates, a flat scraper (as pictured at the top of the image) and a quantity of bearing blue (or red lead) were all that was required in the way of tools.
+Three raw cast surface plates (plates that have been "seasoned" by having their residual stress relieved and receiving suitable surface treatments, but which remain unfinished), a flat scraper (as pictured at the top of the image), and a quantity of engineer's blue (or red lead) were all that was required in the way of tools.

-The scraper in the center of the image is a three corner scraper and is typically used to deburr holes or the internal surface of bush type bearings.
+The scraper in the center of the image is a three corner scraper and is typically used to deburr holes or the internal surface of bush-type bearings.
 Bushes are typically made from bronze or a white metal.

 The scraper pictured at the bottom is a curved scraper.
 It has a slight curve in its profile and is also suitable for bush bearings, typically the longer ones.

-One advantage of scraping is the ability to take the tool to the workpiece, this can be useful when the workpiece weighs several tons and is difficult to move.
+One advantage of scraping is the ability to take the tool to the workpiece; this can be useful when the workpiece weighs several tons and is difficult to move.

-It is done by using a precision surface such as a surface plate or a straight edge as a standard (a straight edge in this context is not a ruler; it is a miniature surface plate of extreme accuracy).
+It is done by using a precision surface such as a surface plate or a straightedge as a standard (a straightedge in this context is not a ruler; it is a miniature surface plate of extreme accuracy).
 The standard is coated with a very thin coating of a material such as Prussian blue.
-The work piece and standard are touched together by gravity alone and the high spots on the work piece will be colored by the dye on the standard.
-These high spots are scraped off and the process repeated until there is an even spread of high spots which total about 60% or more of the surface area.
+The workpiece and standard are touched together by gravity alone, and the high spots on the work piece are colored by the dye on the standard.
+These high spots are scraped off and the process is repeated until there is an even spread of high spots which total about 60% or more of the surface area.
 Coarse scraping gives a resulting surface with 5-10 points per square inch while fine scraping yields 24-36 points per square inch.
-If desired the surface can then be “Frosted”.
+If desired, the surface can then be "frosted".
 A surface prepared in this way is superior in overall accuracy to any prepared by machining or grinding operations, although lapping can equal or exceed it over small distances.
-Grinding and machining stresses the metal thermally and mechanically, scraping and lapping do not.
+Grinding and machining stresses the metal thermally and mechanically, while scraping and lapping do not.